 - A grass seed or other foreign body in the ear might be irritating and can cause a lot of pus and stink.

 - Several herbal and homeopathic therapies are available.
 There are so many alternatives (depending on the cause of your dog´s ear problems) that you need to consult a holistic veterinarian to find out what might work.

-Like a skin infection, a dog with an infected ear should be examined by your vet.
-If the eardrum is intact, a cleaning solution can be dispensed and the dog will be treated with the appropriate antibiotics or fungal treatment.
+Like a dog with a skin infection, a dog with an infected ear should be examined by your vet.
+If the eardrum is intact, a cleaning solution can be dispensed, and the dog will be treated with the appropriate antibiotics or fungal treatment.

 If your dog's ear problem is not clearing up, consult a holistic vet in your area to examine some of the alternative treatments.

 An infection of the mouth will cause your dog to stink.

 When teeth remain dirty after eating, tartar begins to build up.
 Pockets of bacteria develop along the gum line, and with time, those pockets of bacteria develop into pus and smelly discharge.